The Game (mind game): Strategies

 Strategies focus on making others lose The Game.
 Common methods include saying "The Game" out loud or writing about The Game on a hidden note, in graffiti in public places, or on banknotes.

 Associations may be made with The Game, especially over time, so that one thing inadvertently causes one to lose.
 Some players enjoy thinking of elaborate pranks that will cause others to lose the game.

 Other strategies involve merchandise: T-shirts, buttons, mugs, posters, and bumper stickers have been created to advertise The Game.
 The Game is also spread via social media websites such as Facebook and Twitter.

 Possible endings

 The common rules do not define a point at which The Game ends.
-However, some players state that The Game ends when the Prime Minister of the United Kingdom announces on television that "The Game is up."
+However, some players state that The Game ends when the prime minister of the United Kingdom announces on television that "The Game is up."
+The March 3, 2008 edition of the webcomic xkcd declares its reader the winner of the game, and therefore free from the game's "mindvirus".

-The March 3, 2008 edition of the webcomic xkcd declares its reader the winner of the game, and therefore free from the game's "mindvirus."
+There are ways to break the logical cycle of The Game.
+For example, the rules of The Game stipulate some variation of the general principle that everyone is playing it; but if someone decides not to play, then there is no reason for them to obey the rule, since they are no longer playing.

 Reception

-The Game has been described as challenging and fun to play, and as pointless, childish, and infuriating.
+The Game has been described as challenging and fun to play, as well as pointless, childish, and infuriating.
 In some Internet forums, such as Something Awful and GameSpy, and in several schools, The Game has been banned.

 The 2009 Time 100 poll was manipulated by users of 4chan, forming an acrostic for "marblecake also the game" out of the top 21 people's names.